joshf67/Custom-VRC-Connector/Documentation/example/Introduction.md

     }
 ```

-next is to implement a builder to accept the above requests and awaits for the 9 login hash characters until continuing:
+next is to implement a custom message builder to accept the above requests and awaits for the 9 login hash characters until continuing:

 ```javascript
 const logger = require("../../../logger");